TaffarelJr/world-history/README.md

-# world-history
+# World History

-A summary of the history of the world, from a gospel perspective.
+A timeline of the history of the world, to increase understanding of how world events line up.